jzfchen/blog/content/blog/Aphantasia.md

 I honestly can’t be bothered but if you really want sources this review good place to get started.
 I would recommend looking into Adam Zeman and Alexei Dawes work if you are interested (I know you’re not).

 _Arcangeli, M. Aphantasia demystified.
 Synthese 201, 31 (2023). https://doi.org/10.1007/s11229-022-04027-9_

+Thank you to Alisha for sharing her personal experience on aphantasia, my apologies for the jokes made at your expense.